parsiq/ethdenver_2021/README.md

 Please, take a look at our [async-generator based code](https://www.npmjs.com/package/@parsiq/block-tracer) for traversing traces produced by `debug_transferTrace`.
 It will give you a lot of information about our data model of block traces.
 Start from `BlockTrace` type definition in [our strongly typed library](https://github.com/parsiq/block-tracer/blob/master/src/lib/block-trace.type.ts#L94)

-## Bounties: Find your team and buidl together!
+## Find your team and buidl together!

 Although time traveling is fun, doing it without a purpose might be a waste of time.